Modeled Writing: A Comprehensive Guide For Educators

 Now that we have established that writing can be an effective teaching method for writing skills, let’s take a look at how to implement this model.

-Implementing Modelled Writing
+Implementing Modeled Writing

 To implement this into your writing lessons, certain things need to be kept in mind.
 Here is a list of the things you need to be careful about while making your lesson plan.